gasrunners/web3-developer-tools/README.md

 # Web3 Developer Tools

-A curated list of developer focussed things related to Web3/Ethereum.
+A curated list of developer focussed tools for to Web3 / Ethereum development.

 ## 🔧 General purpose libraries
 ### JavaScript